barawn/RFSoC-PYNQ-OSU/README.md

 You're bright, you can figure it out.

 Again - DO NOT try to follow these instructions in your host operating system.

+The PYNQ repositories themselves aren't very well maintained or supported (the Vagrant file fix in the OSU commit is mentioned __in a comment on the commit__ ).
+I'll try to backport stuff from there but these might just end up being a local fork.

 # Original README starts here